Parameterized Complexity of Finding a Maximum Common Vertex Subgraph Without Isolated Vertices: Structural Parameters of the Input Graphs

 Corollary~\ref{cor:FPT-td-maxd} motivates us to try and design \FPT algorithms for \ourprob{} when parameterized by maximum degree and pathwidth of both input graphs.
-However, we prove that {\ourprob} is \WOH when parameterized by the maximum degree of both graphs, even when the pathwidth of both graphs is at most $4$. \begin{theorem} is \WOH with respect to $\Delta$, when both graphs are collections of disjoint trees of pathwidth at most $4$ and the maximum degree of both graph is at most $\Delta$. \end{theorem}
+However, we prove that {\ourprob} is \WOH when parameterized by the maximum degree of both graphs, even when the pathwidth of both graphs is at most $4$.